rmasters/divvy/README.md

-# divvy - an open-source newsboard
+# divvy - an open-source linkboard

 ## Aims

 *   Be extremely simple to setup,
-*   Be a useful resource for ZF2 developers to lean from.
+*   Be a useful resource for ZF2 developers to learn from.

 ## License